exasol/websocket-api/javascript/README.md

         }, exa.onerror);
 ```

-The last two arguments are again functions, which are executed on success respective on error whith the result as argument.
-The error handler, given with in connection is accessible throug `onerror` member variable.
+The last two arguments are again functions, which are executed on success or on error with the result as the argument.
+The error handler, given with the connection, is accessible through the `onerror` member variable.

 To fetch the data, you can use integrated fetch method `com` method or the shorter `fetch` method:
 ```